The former Prince Andrew went from helicopter pilot to trade envoy to royal pariah

 Amid the backlash, Andrew announced on Nov.
 20, 2019, that he was giving up public duties and charity roles “for the foreseeable future.”

-In August 2021, one of Epstein’s victims, Virginia Giuffre, sued Andrew in a New York court, alleging that the prince had sex with her when she was underage.
-Andrew denied the allegations, but he was stripped of all military affiliations and royal charity work.
+In August 2021, Giuffre sued Andrew in a New York court, alleging that the prince had sex with her when she was 17.
+Andrew continued to deny the allegations, but he was stripped of all military affiliations and royal charity work.

 Andrew ultimately settled the case for an undisclosed sum.
 While he didn’t admit wrongdoing, Andrew did acknowledge Giuffre’s suffering as a victim of sex trafficking.
 Giuffre died by suicide in April 2025, aged 41.

+In 2024, a court case revealed Andrew’s relationship with a businessman and suspected Chinese spy who was barred from the United Kingdom as a threat to national security.
+Authorities were concerned that the man could have misused his influence over Andrew, according to court documents.

-That was not the end of the story.
-After emails emerged last year showing Andrew remained in contact with Epstein longer than he previously claimed, King Charles III stripped his brother of his princely title and other honors and his home at Royal Lodge in Windsor.
+After emails emerged showing Andrew remained in contact with Epstein longer than he previously claimed and Giuffre's posthumous memoir brought new allegations, King Charles III in October stripped his brother of his titles of prince and Duke of York and evicted him from his Royal Lodge mansion in Windsor.

-Note: This story was first published on Feb.
-19, 2026.
-It was updated on Feb.
-25, 2026 to correct that the then-prince sold his house near Windsor Castle for 15 million pounds, which was 3 million pounds more than the original asking price — not for an amount 20% over the 15 million pound asking price.
+The release of millions of pages of Epstein files by the U.S. Department of Justice last month sparked new scrutiny.

+Andrew spent about 11 hours in police custody on Thursday before being released under investigation, meaning he has neither been charged nor exonerated.